-All students are given diagnostic tests in English when they begin the IB Diploma Program.
+All students are given diagnostic tests in English when they begin the IB Diploma Programme.
 This helps us identify any language problems, if we did not already know about them from the student's previous school records.
 If there is a suspected learning difficulty, the student has a meeting with one of our special education teachers that can do further testing.
 A report is then written describing the student's difficulties and what the teachers can do to help the student in their schoolwork.
 Some examples of the help available are:

-- Individualized literacy testing and development of strategies for improvement - Amended tasks and programs for individual students - Extra time given for assignments and in-class work - Books that can be read aloud - Use of laptops - Scribes

-- Questions that can be read out loud to students - Special Provisions for Examinations
+- Individualized literacy testing in Swedish and development of strategies for improvement - Amended tasks and programmes for individual students - Extra time given for assignments and in-class work - Audiobooks - Use of laptops - Scribes - Questions that can be read out loud to students - Special Provisions for Examinations